Torbuntu/DashOfTheDead_Pokitto/README.md

 * Ghouls!
 They try to grab you.
 You can dash through them to splatter them across the wall.
 * Platforms!
 Now you can jump on elevated platforms to dodge foes and reach hard to get items.
 * Dungeon Background!
 The scene is being set in the dungeon of a vampire castle.
+* Distance meter!
+Not really useful yet.
+But it will eventually be used to unlock achievments and increase the difficulty.